 Growing up in Kenya, one of my favorite things to do was take a trip with my friends to Hell's Gate National Park.

 The coolest thing about the park is that cycling and foot walking are permitted without needing a guide (and there are lions in the park!).

 7. River Raft the Tana River

 8. Hang Out on Lake Victoria

 Kisumu is one of the choice cities in Kenya to visit that is located on the shores of Lake Victoria, the great African lake.

 Ndere Island national park is a sanctuary of birds and other wildlife that is set up with hiking trails and a few campsites.

 9. Explore Nairobi

-Nairobi is the largest city in Kenya and offers a mixed bag of historical museums, African tribal exhibitions, Kenyan street food, local markets, modern shopping malls, international and local restaurants, and even the Nairobi wildlife park on the outskirts of town.
+Nairobi is the largest city in Kenya and offers a mixed bag of historical museums, African tribal exhibitions, Kenyan street food, local markets, modern shopping malls, international and domestic restaurants, and even the Nairobi wildlife park on the outskirts of town.

 10. Eat Nyama Choma

 Nyama choma is Kenya’s version of roasted meat on the grill – most authentically prepared at roadside butcheries.